Nantasha Williams

 Nantasha M. Williams (born March 29, 1988) is an American politician from New York City.
 A Democrat, Williams represents the 27th district in the New York City Council, which covers parts of southeastern Queens.

 Early life and education

 Williams was born in Queens, and was raised by a single mother who worked as a social worker.
-She received a BA from Virginia Commonwealth University and an MPA from SUNY Albany, and is currently enrolled in a PhD program at the CUNY Graduate Center.
+She received a BA from Virginia Commonwealth University, an MPA from SUNY Albany, and a PhD from the CUNY Graduate Center.

 Career

 Prior to seeking elected office herself, Williams held a number of staff roles in the office of Assemblywoman Diana Richardson, eventually rising to become Richardson's chief of staff.
 Williams was also appointed as the executive director of New York State's Black, Puerto Rican, Hispanic and Asian Legislative Caucus, which represents state assemblymembers and senators of color.

 2016 State Assembly campaign

 In 2016, after the death of Assemblywoman Barbara Clark, Williams announced she would run for the 33rd district of the New York State Assembly in southeastern Queens.
 She faced Clyde Vanel, who had run for the seat twice before, and three other candidates in the Democratic primary.
 Vanel ultimately defeated Williams by a narrow margin, 32-28%, and went on to win the seat in the general election.